Angiosarcoma of the head and face skin C44.-

 This section has been translated automatically.

-• Initially, clinically inconspicuous, persistent, blurred, 1.0-3.0 cm large, painless, smooth, teleangiectatic red spots appear, which are often misunderstood as "banal telangiectases in the context of rosacea or light-damaged skin" in an early phase of tumor development.
+Initially, clinically inconspicuous, locally persistent, blurred, 1.0-3.0 cm large, painless, smooth, telangiectatic red spots appear, which in an early phase of tumor development are often misjudged as "banal telangiectasias in the context of rosacea or light-damaged skin".

-• Over the course of months, the area of the skin expands; increasingly intensive red colouring of the skin continues; these tend to form flat haematomas.
-These flat skin bleedings (which occur with banal traumas) should, if other explanations do not make one think of the diagnosis "angiosarcoma of the scalp".
-Later formation of flat, blue-red papules, plaques and nodules, which tend to disintegrate into ulcers with the formation of extensive erosions and ulcers.
-Followed by lymphorrhoea.
+Over the course of months, the area expands; the red coloration of the skin continues to increase in intensity; these tend to form extensive hematomas.
+These extensive skin hemorrhages (occurring with banal trauma) should lead to the diagnosis of "angiosarcoma of the scalp" if other explanations are not conclusive.
+Later formation of flat, blue-red papules, plaques and nodules, which tend to ulcerate with the formation of extensive erosions and ulcers.
+Subsequent lymphorrhea.

-• Note on the clinical differential diagnosis (head-tilt manoeuvre: The filling and the appearance of the filling after a short lowering of the head (head-tilt manoeuvre = 20 sec. lowering of the head) is an important diagnostic sign.
+Note on clinical differential diagnosis (head-tilt maneuver: filling and becoming visible after a short head-down position (head-tilt maneuver = 20 sec. head-down position) is an important diagnostic sign.

-• Metastasis: Haematogen, especially in the lungs and skeletal system.
-Lymphogen, in regional lymph nodes.
+Metastasis: Hematogenous, especially in the lungs and skeletal system.
+Lymphogenous, in regional lymph nodes.

 Histology